-Many times in my life, I have said to myself, “Gee, that seems like a good idea, I’ll look into it!”
-Then I let it slip from my mind and forgot about it.
-Sometime later, that same idea strikes me again, and I say, “I’m going to do something about it when I get time.”
-Then once again, I allowed it to slip away.
-Worse still would be seeing someone else doing what I ‘intended’ to do.
-It happened enough times that when I got the idea for The Perkolator, I immediately went into action (I wasn’t going to let this one slip away from me).
+There have been numerous times in my life that I have said, to myself, “That seems like a good idea.
+I’ll look into it!”
+Then I’ve let it slip from my mind and forgot about it.
+Sometime later, that same idea strikes me again, and I say to myself, “I’m going to do something about it when I get time.”
+Then I once again allow it to slip away… Worse still would be when I saw someone else doing what I ‘intended’ to do.
+It had happened enough times that, when I got the idea for The Perkolator, I immediately went into action (I wasn’t going to let this one slip away from me).

-This human tendency of failing to act on our intentions can be overcome.
+This human tendency to procrastinate can be overcome.

-First, take a few minutes immediately, set the idea down on paper and leave it in a prominent place that will constantly remind you of your vision.
-Next, whenever you think of something to do with the idea, put it on paper and place it with the original idea.
+First, take a few minutes, immediately, set the idea down, either on paper or your computer and leave it where it will be a constant reminder of your thoughts.
+Next, whenever you think of something to do with the idea, make a note and place it with your original notes.
 You will have a base for developing your original concept in a short time.

-The constant reminder kept the idea in front of your mind, allowing it the opportunity, subconsciously, to develop.
-You can then investigate the challenges and create a complete concept, along with the answers to the fundamental questions.
-You will be surprised how quickly this will come together and how it did not seem to be that big of a task.
-Putting it down on paper and breaking it into smaller tasks will motivate you to complete the idea.
-Of course, not all of your ideas will bear fruit, but if you do nothing, then none of them will be fruitful.
-Remember:
+The constant reminder will keep the idea in front of your mind and allow you the opportunity, subconsciously, to develop it.
+You can then investigate the challenges and put together a full-blown concept, along with some basic questions.
+You will be surprised how quickly this will come together and how it did not seem that big of a task.
+Writing it down, and breaking it up into smaller tasks, will motivate you to complete the idea.
+Not all of your ideas will bear fruit, but none of them will be fruitful if you do nothing.
+Remember,

 The Smallest Action Is Better Than The Best Intention.

 A man who appeared to be in his mid-sixties walked into the local Canada Revenue Agency office, sat down and smiled at all the people working there.
 “Can I help you?” asked one of the employees.
 ‘No,” replied the man, “I just wanted to drop in and see all the people I’ve been working for all of these years.”